2023–2025 Sundhnúkur eruptions: May–June 2024 eruption

 On 29 May 2024 at 12:45 UTC, a fifth eruption commenced following the opening of a fissure near Sundhnúksgígar, after a swarm of earthquakes began in the area nearly 2 hours earlier.
 This eruption produced lava fountains reaching heights of 60–70 m and plumes ascending to an altitude of 3.5 km.
 Volcanic smog, consisting of sulfate ions, was also detected far from Iceland with satellite imagery.
 The fissure was initially estimated to be over 1 km in length, but roughly an hour and a half later, the fissure had expanded to a width of 3.4 km, consistent with the pattern observed in previous eruptions.
 Evacuations were again ordered in Grindavík and at the Blue Lagoon.
-This eruption followed a week with around 400 recorded earthquakes in the area while about 20 e6m3 of magma had accumulated underground.
-The lava flow in the first four hours of the eruption was estimated to average around 1500 m3/s, surpassing the previous record holder of the series, the March–May eruption 2024.
+This eruption followed a week with around 400 recorded earthquakes in the area while more than 17 e6m3 of magma had accumulated underground.
+The lava flow in the first four hours of the eruption was estimated to average around 1500 m3/s, surpassing the previous record holder of the series, the March–May 2024 eruption.

 A team from the Icelandic Institute of Natural History and the National Land Survey of Iceland analysed data collected by experts from Verkís, Efla, and Svarmi during a drone flight over the eruption sites on 3 June 2024.
-The data revealed that the lava field covered an area of 8.6 km2 and has a volume of approximately 36 e6m3, indicating an average flow rate during that period of close to 30 m3/s.
+The data revealed that the lava field covered an area of 8.6 km2 and had a volume of approximately 36 e6m3, indicating an average flow rate during that period of close to 30 m3/s.
 By 10 June, the lava field had expanded to around 9.2 km2 with a total volume of 41 e6m3, and the average flow rate had decreased to approximately 10 m3/s.
 Lava lakes formed as a result of lava pooling with little or no flow velocity, particularly against Sýlingarfell.
 In the initial days following the start of the eruption, the number of active craters reduced to three, and about a week later, only one crater remained active until the eruption concluded.